contributte/doctrine-orm/.docs/README.md

 ## Relying

-Take advantage of enpowering this package with 3 extra packages:
+Take advantage of empowering this package with 2 extra packages:

 - `doctrine/dbal`
-- `doctrine/cache`
 - `symfony/console`